Blind3y3Design/blind3y3design.github.io/src/content/work/discoveryed-public.md

 title: Discovery Education
 heroImage: "@images/work/dicoveryed-com.jpg"
 description: Connecting Students to Curiousity
+excerpt: "Discovery Education's dotcom site is the public face of the company and the product."
 ---

 Discovery Education's dotcom site is the public face of the company and the product.